JHGuitarFreak/UQM-MegaMod/README.md

 For Visual Studio 2008 the solution file is under `UQM-MegaMod/build/msvs2008` for Visual Studio 2015-2022 the solution file is under `build/msvs2019`
 Just load up the solution file and compile away.

+Once the build is complete you'll either have a `UrQuanMasters.exe` or `UrQuanMastersDebug.exe` in the root directory that you can run directly.

 If you get a message about missing .dll files they can be found in the `UQM-MegaMod/dev-lib/lib` directory.
 Copy them to the root UQM-MegaMod directory.
 The .dll are as follows: